inductiva/inductiva/tutorials/pinns/heat-3-neurosolver.md

     <source src="{{ 'assets/img/articles/heat_3/cold_hole.mp4' | relative_url }}" type="video/mp4">
 </video>
 </div>
-<span class="mt-0 block sm:text-center text-base"> Fig. 5: Heat diffusion profiles for a hot [top] and cold [bottom] temperature of the hole boundary.
+Fig. 5: Heat diffusion profiles for a hot [top] and cold [bottom] temperature of the hole boundary.
 Case on point: small changes in parameters can result in very different outputs!
-Credits: Manuel Madeira / Inductiva </span>
+Credits: Manuel Madeira / Inductiva.

 *Woah*!
 The results from these experiments are clear: the hole in the domain clearly affects the heat diffusion profile in **very different** outputs!